-These chia seed crispbread crackers are made with just a few simple ingredients are are addictive, nutritious and satisfying all at the same time.
-If you’re a regular reader in here, you probably know how much I love chia seeds - they’re so versatile and easy to work with and add some fabulous nutrition to anything they’re added to.
+These chia seed crispbread crackers are made with just a few simple ingredients and are the perfect homemade cracker.
+They are addictive, nutritious and satisfying all at the same time and incorporate chia seeds, which are so versatile and easy to work with, while also adding some amazing nutritional qualities.

 The key to a nice batch of crispy, but not burnt, crackers are to spread the dough evenly on the parchment paper.
-The chia seeds gives the dough a slightly gooey consistency and can be a little difficult to work with if you don’t have a good non-stick parchment paper, but if you do they will slip right off the paper after baking without any problems.
-Personally, I use the baking products from the brand; If You Care, which you can find at WholeFoods.
-I love this eco brand as their products are completely free from bleach - a common nasty in many baking products – and all their baking products have fabulous non-stick qualities.
+The chia seeds gives the dough a gooey consistency and can be a little difficult to work with if you don’t have a good non-stick parchment paper, but if you do they will slip right off the paper after baking without any problems.
+Personally, I use the baking products from the brand If You Care, from WholeFoods.
+I love this eco brand, which is free from bleach – a common nasty in many baking products – while having excellent non-stick qualities.
 If cutting the dough is too hard, you can try to bake it for 5 minutes first and then cut a pattern of squares, which will make the crackers look more neat afterwards.